If you would like to participate with your class or homeschool group, please click on the button below.

 What will each packet include?

-Each packet will include a Pascha greeting card and optional additions of your choice, such as drawings or little notes from the children.
-It would be wonderful if there was something about the local Pascha traditions, which are different in every part of the world.
+Whatever you like!
+It can be a Pascha greeting card, drawings or little notes from the children, audio, video, photos… It would be wonderful if there was something about the local Pascha traditions, which are different in every part of the world.

 To help out, we created a printable packet with a letter template and greeting cards.
 However, you are not required to use it – you can use any materials you wish.